syiming/testbed/docs/source/support/gcp.md

 #### By web interface

-You can also shutdown TPU and VM using the web console interface.
+You can also shut down TPU and VM using the web console interface:

-By this navigation: Console page -> Compute Engine -> “TPUs” in the left sidebar, you can select "transformer-tutorial" and click "STOP".
+- Shut down **TPU** by this navigation: Console page -> Compute Engine -> “TPUs” in the left sidebar, you can select "transformer-tutorial" and click "STOP".
 You should wait for around 3 minutes to make sure that "transformer-tutorial" **disappears** from this page.

-By this navigation: Console page -> Compute Engine -> “VM instances” in the left sidebar, you can select "transformer-tutorial" and click "STOP".
+- Shut down **VM** by this navigation: Console page -> Compute Engine -> “VM instances” in the left sidebar, you can select "transformer-tutorial" and click "STOP".
 You should wait for around 2 minutes to make sure that the status of "transformer-tutorial" becomes **grey** on this page.

 ### Automatic shutdown

 It’s better to let the model run at the backend of the VM, so you don’t need to maintain the connection to VM all the time.

-The results can be printed in the log, or stored into VM or GCS buckets.
+The results can be printed in the log, or stored into VM or GCP buckets.

 What we are doing here is to put all commands we mentioned into a [bash script](https://www.cyberciti.biz/faq/how-to-execute-a-shell-script-in-linux/): demo.sh